Mika Häkkinen: Retirement (2008–present)

 Häkkinen announced his retirement from competitive motorsport in November 2007.
 He was quoted as saying that the decision "was not an easy one", but added that "racing is still in my blood and this decision does not mean that this will prevent me from racing for pleasure".

 In November 2008, it was announced that Häkkinen would start a new career in driver management and would work alongside Didier Coton in his firm Aces Associate Group.
 Häkkinen contested his fifth Arctic Rally event in January 2009 driving a Mitsubishi Lancer Evolution IX alongside co-driver Ilkka Kivimäki and finished 19th overall.
 Häkkinen made his debut in sports cars when Team AMG China entered a Mercedes-Benz SLS AMG in November 2011 to participate in the Intercontinental Le Mans Cup at the 6 Hours of Zhuhai race alongside Lance David Arnold and Cheng Congfu.
 During the event, the team retired after completing two hours.
 In October 2013, Häkkinen participated in the GT Asia series for the two races held at the Zhuhai International Circuit, driving a Mercedes-Benz SLS AMG 300 alongside co-driver Matthew Solomon.
 Häkkinen drove to victory in the first race after starting from sixth position.
 The victory resulted in a 15-second handicap during his mandatory pitstop for his second race and finished in fourth position.

-On 16 March 2017, McLaren announced that Häkkinen has rejoined the team as partner ambassador.
+On 16 March 2017, McLaren announced that Häkkinen had rejoined the team as partner ambassador.
 In November 2021, Häkkinen helped McLaren IndyCar driver Pato O'Ward prepare for his test of the McLaren MCL35M by familiarizing O'Ward on his championship winning MP4/13 around Laguna Seca.

 In August 2019, Häkkinen raced in the 2019 Suzuka 10 Hours, the fourth round of the 2019 Intercontinental GT Challenge driving a McLaren 720S GT3 alongside two-time Super Formula champion Hiroaki Ishiura and Japanese Formula 3 racer Katsuaki Kubota, with Planex Smacam Racing.

 Häkkinen and Emma Kimiläinen competed together for Team Finland at the Race of Champions on 5–6 February 2022.
 He is set to again compete in the race in 2023 alongside Formula One driver Valtteri Bottas, who was originally going to be his partner at the 2022 edition before backing out.

 In December 2021, Häkkinen was announced as a Formula One analyst for the sports broadcaster Viaplay.
 From 2022 onwards, Häkkinen became part of a permanent team of analysts on-site at the Grands Prix.
 In the team of analysts, Häkkinen is accompanied by David Coulthard and Jos Verstappen.